 8. Heed the Flags on Beaches

 One of the best and easiest ways for visitors to Mexico to stay safe is to pay attention to the beach flag and warning signs.
-It’s not just big waves that can pose problems for swimmers.

-On beaches everywhere in Mexico—from Cancun to Zicatela—there can be strong and dangerous currents, algae, jellyfish, red tide, sargassum seaweed, lightning or other hidden hazards.
 Fortunately, on major public beaches, Mexico follows a sign signal similar to those in other countries, where a double red flag means the beach is closed to public use (stay out of the water).

 A red flag means there are hazardous conditions (stay out of the water), a yellow flag means medium hazard (use caution), green means calm waters, and purple means dangerous marine life such as jellyfish.

 The purple flag is rarely seen in Mexico so it’s worth asking the lifeguards or checking with your hotel for updates if you’re unsure.
-There are also permanent warning signs at beaches where rip currents are always present or strong sea surges.

-Between July and December, it’s also possible to see some beaches posted as off-limits due to arribadas, mass sea turtle nestings when 5,000 or more sea turtles arrive to lay their eggs on the beaches of Mexico.
-In this case, the beaches are accessible but only with a certified guide.
+These are mass sea turtle nestings where 5,000 or more sea turtles arrive to lay their eggs on the beaches of Mexico.

 So, although it’s tempting to go racing into the ocean when you first arrive at the beach in Mexico, it’s prudent to assess the water conditions for safety first.